Search

 Since that inaugural event in 1981, over 1.3 million people have finished the London Marathon.
 In 1988, finishers exceeded 20,000 for the first time.
 By 1999 the 30,000 barrier was broken and the 40,000 mark was surpassed in 2018.

 In 2024, 53,890 people completed the London Marathon.
-And it’s anticipated that in 2025, finisher numbers will exceed the current record held by the New York City Marathon – 55,646 finished the race in 2024.
+And in 2025, a world record breaking number of finishers crossed the line – 56,640 runners.
 A huge increase on the less than 7,000 finishers in 1981!
 Figures shared by the TCS London Marathon state that 840,318 people applied via the public ballot for 2025.
 And female participation numbers have grown exponentially too – 49% of those UK ballot applicants were female.

 TCS London Marathon amateur runners